Mortgage Foreclosure – NOTICE OF MORTGAGE FORECLOSURE SALE

 DATE OF MORTGAGE:

-MORTGAGEE: Mortgage Electronic Registration Systems, Inc., as nominee for U.S. Bank N.A., its successors and/or assigns
+MORTGAGEE: Mortgage Electronic Registration Systems, Inc., as nominee for SunTrust Mortgage, Inc., its successors and/or assigns

 DATE AND PLACE OF RECORDING: